freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/create-texture-by-adding-a-subtle-pattern-as-a-background-image.md

 ---

 ## Description

 <section id='description'>

 One way to add texture and interest to a background and have it stand out more is to add a subtle pattern.
 The key is balance, as you don't want the background to stand out too much, and take away from the foreground.
-The <code>background</code> property supports the <code>url()</code> function in order to link to an image of the chosen texture or pattern.
+The `background` property supports the `url()` function in order to link to an image of the chosen texture or pattern.
 The link address is wrapped in quotes inside the parentheses.

 </section>

 ## Instructions

 <section id='instructions'>

-Using the url of <code>https://cdn-media-1.freecodecamp.org/imgr/MJAkxbh.png</code>, set the <code>background</code> of the whole page with the <code>body</code> selector.
+Using the url of `https://cdn-media-1.freecodecamp.org/imgr/MJAkxbh.png`, set the `background` of the whole page with the `body` selector.

 </section>

 ## Tests

 <section id='tests'>

 ```yml